Queen Noor of Jordan: Education

-Halaby attended schools in New York and California before entering National Cathedral School from fourth to eighth grade.
+Halaby attended schools in New York and California before entering National Cathedral School in Washington, D.C. from fourth to eighth grade.
 She attended the Chapin School in New York City for two years, and then went on to graduate from Concord Academy.

 She entered Princeton University with its first coeducational freshman class and received an A.B. in architecture and urban planning in 1974 after completing a 32-page long senior thesis titled "96th Street and Second Avenue."
 She was also a member of Princeton's first women's ice hockey team.

 Career

 After she graduated from Princeton, Halaby moved to Australia, where she worked for a firm that specialized in planning new towns, with a burgeoning interest in the Middle East.
 Because of Halaby's Syrian roots, this had special appeal for her.
 After a year, in 1975, she accepted a job offer from Llewelyn Davies, a British architectural and planning firm, which had been employed to design a model capital city center in Tehran, Iran.
 When increasing political instability forced the company to relocate to the UK, she traveled to the Arab world and decided to apply to Columbia University's Graduate School of Journalism while taking a temporary aviation facility research job in Amman.
 Eventually, she left Arab Air and accepted a job with Alia Airlines to become Director of Facilities Planning and Design.
 Halaby and the king became friends while he was still mourning the death of his third wife.
 Their friendship evolved and the couple became engaged in 1978.